dreger/audaciousfox.net/_posts/articles/2016-08-31-no-mans-sky-is-not-destiny.md

 ---
-title: "No Man's Sky is not the new Destiny"
+title: "No Man's Sky is Not the New Destiny"
 date: 2016-08-31 20:40
 ---
 I have a few problems with Ben Kuchera's recent piece for Polygon titled, [No Man’s Sky is the new Destiny][kuchera nms].
 I don't believe the comparison is fair or offers a realistic insight into the future of NMS.